Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 As with the Red River Campaign, men from the 47th Pennsylvania were also captured by Rebel soldiers and carted off to Confederate prisons at Andersonville, Georgia, Richmond, Virginia and Salisbury, North Carolina.
 Of those held as POWs at this time, only a handful survived.
 Among the dead were H Company’s Privates Henry Shapley and Stephen Shaffer who perished at Salisbury, on 10 December 1864 and 8 January 1865, respectively.
 Prior to his confinement, Private Shapley had been held with fellow H Company member Private Jacob C. Hochstetter at Confederate’s Libby Prison in Richmond, Virginia.
 From there, they were both transferred to Salisbury.

-Rested and somewhat healed, the 47th was next ordered to outpost and railroad guarding duties at Camp Fairview in Charlestown, West Virginia five days before Christmas.
+Rested and somewhat healed, the 47th was next ordered to outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia five days before Christmas.

 1865 – 1866

-Matthew Brady photographed spectators massing for the Grand Review of the Armies, 23-24 May 1865; note crepe-draped U.S. Capitol, flag at half-mast following President Lincoln’s assassination (U.S. Library of Congress, public domain).
+Spectators gather for the Grand Review of the Armies, 23-24 May 1865; note crepe-draped U.S. Capitol, flag at half-staff following President Lincoln’s assassination (Matthew Brady, U.S. Library of Congress, public domain).

-Beginning 19 April, the 47th Pennsylvanians were again responsible for helping to defend the nation’s capital—this time following the assassination of President Abraham Lincoln.
-Encamped near Fort Stevens, they received new uniforms and were otherwise resupplied.
+Beginning 19 April, the 47th Pennsylvanians were again responsible for helping to defend the nation’s capital — this time following the assassination of President Abraham Lincoln.
+Encamped near Fort Stevens, they were issued new uniforms and resupplied with ammunition.

-As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review of the Armies on 23-24 May.
+As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review of the National Armies on 23 May.
+During this phase of duty, the regiment was stationed at Camp Brightwood.

-A general thinning of the ranks also began at this time when a number of men were honorably discharged from the regiment at Washington, D.C. on 1 June 1865 by General Order of the U.S. War Department and Office of the Adjutant General.
+A general thinning of the ranks also began at this time when a number of men were honorably discharged from the regiment at Washington, D.C. on 1 June 1865 by General Orders, No. 53 of the U.S. War Department and Office of the Adjutant General.

 Ruins of Charleston, South Carolina as seen from the Circular Church, Charleston, 1865 (U.S. National Archives, public domain).

-On their final southern tour, Company H and their fellow 47th Pennsylvania Volunteers served in Savannah, Georgia from 31 May to 4 June.
+On their final southern tour, Company H and their fellow 47th Pennsylvania Volunteers served in Savannah, Georgia in early June.
 Again in Dwight’s Division, this time they were with the 3rd Brigade, Department of the South.
 Relieving the 165th New York Volunteers in July, they quartered in the former mansion of the Confederate Secretary of the Treasury.

 But once again, sadness stalked the 47th as men who had survived the worst in battle were felled by the invisible foe of disease.
 Many of those who died during this phase of service were initially interred in Charleston’s Magnolia Cemetery before being exhumed and reinterred later at the Beaufort National Cemetery; others still rest in unidentified graves.